Local's Guide to the Best Mexico City Street Food

 If you like tamales, you’ll enjoy another classic Mexico City street food dish: the tamale torta.

-In Mexican Spanish, torta does not mean cake (as it does in Spain) but sandwich.
-The most ‘Mexican’ torta filling of all time is surely the tamale.
+In Mexican Spanish, torta does not mean “cake” (as it does in Spain) but “sandwich.”
+The most Mexican torta filling of all time is surely the tamale.
 Instead of its usual corn husk coat, moreish tamales and their fillings are sandwiched between two slices of crusty loaf.

-Elotes and Esquites—Popular Mexico City Street Food
+Elotes & Esquites: Popular Mexico City Street Foods

 When maiz is cooked whole, it’s known as elotes.
-Eating this dish is messy play: the cooked cobs are slathered with crumbly cheese, mayonnaise, lime juice, and chilli.
+Eating this dish is messy play: The cooked cobs are slathered with crumbly cheese, mayonnaise, lime juice, and chilli.

 Best Mexico City Food Markets

 Now that we’ve covered what to eat in Mexico, let’s discuss the best food markets in Mexico City for street food.
-A few options include...

 Mercado Medellin

 Mercado Medellin has some of the best street food Mexico City has to offer.
-What was originally a Colombian market is now one of Mexico City’s most popular markets for groceries, flowers, and affordable Mexican cuisine.
+What was originally a Colombian market is now one of Mexico City’s most popular markets for groceries, flowers, fresh fruits, and affordable Mexican cuisine.
 It has all the famous food from Mexico City and more!

-You can browse the bustling market picking up souvenirs and trying adventurous Mexican street snacks like chapulines (crunchy fried grasshoppers).
-For a more famous foods of Mexico City, you can sample tacos, quesadillas, mole, and enchiladas at the sit-down area located at the market rear.
+For more famous foods of Mexico City, you can sample tacos, quesadillas, moles, and enchiladas at the sit-down area located at the rear of the market.

 Mercado de Roma

-Mercado de Roma is located, unsurprisingly, in the Roma neighborhood of CDMX.
-In line with the area’s stylish reputation, this Mexico City street food market has a hipster vibe with many popular local cafes serving food from pop up stalls.
-Here you can eat chilaquiles, tacos, and many other Mexican dishes.
-Beware prices are slightly inflated.
+Mercado de Roma is located, unsurprisingly, in the Roma neighborhood of CDMX, specifically in Roma Norte.
+In line with the area’s stylish reputation, this Mexico City street food market has a hipster vibe with many popular local cafes serving food from pop-up stalls.

 Mercado de Coyoacan

-As well as its famous tostadas, this Mexico City market in Coyoacan is known for street food, souvenirs, pinatas, and flowers.
-Here you can try many traditional Mexican dishes from breakfast chilaquiles to meaty tacos.
-Don’t miss La Cocina de mi Mamá Coyoacán, a modest, traditional Mexican cafe that’s one of the best places to eat in Mexico City.
+As well as its famous tostadas, this Mexico City market in Coyoacan is known for street food, souvenirs, piñatas, and flowers.
+Here you can dazzle your taste buds with many traditional Mexican dishes, from breakfast chilaquiles to meaty tacos.

 Mercado de San Juan

-One of the biggest and busiest food markets in Mexico City is Mercado de San Juan located near Centro Historico.
+One of the biggest and busiest food markets in Mexico City is Mercado de San Juan, located near Centro Historico.
 It’s known as a chef’s market due to the many high-quality ingredients available.
-This Mexico City market is busy and crowded so wear closed-toed shoes, put away your valuables, and don’t wear white when standing nearby the butcher’s chopping board!

 Mexico City Market Tours